Last updated on August 9th, 2022 at 06:00 pm

 When an ice machine technician comes in for a preventive maintenance event, they run diagnostics on vital components and clean everything from the condenser to the ice bin.
-Here are a few things you can do to prepare your ice machine – and the surrounding area – for your ice machine service appointment.
+Here are a few things you can do to prepare your ice equipment – and the surrounding area – for your ice machine service appointment.

-Remove the Clutter
+1. Remove the Clutter

-Give Them Some Room
+2. Give Your Ice Machine Technician Some Room

 Hoshizaki Ice Machines